Greek money running out amid opposition to tax hike

 "We are trying to make sure the state can continue to operate without problems," he added.

-Finance ministry data released later on Monday, showing that the budget deficit of the central government widened by an annual 22 percent in the year to August, to 18.10 billion euros ($24.81 billion).
+Finance ministry data on Monday showed the budget deficit of the central government widened by an annual 22 percent in the year to August, to 18.10 billion euros.

+And on the banking front, fresh data released by the central bank showed that bank deposits continued to decline in July although outflows decelerated, down 0.5 percent month-on-month.

+Greek bank borrowing from the European Central Bank (ECB) fell 6.5 percent in July to 96.29 billion euros, the Bank of Greece said.

 The government attributed the shortfall to a deeper-than-expected recession, seen at more than 5 percent -- the country's third consecutive year of economic contraction.